FRUITS AND VEGETABLES in Israel - Specific Kashrut Issues

 It's definitely possible to take trumot and maasrot on your own (I do it often), so vegetables are easiest to buy without a teudah, as that is all you need to do (and very often, it would be without a bracha).
 Some of the fruits on the market may be ok to purchase even from a non-certified establishment and just take trumot and maasrot, because of the extremely low percentage of orlah fruits being sold, but those lists change frequently, so you'll constantly need to stay up-to-date.

 Other fruits can be a problem, because of a high possibility that they are orlah (from the first 3 yrs after the tree was planted).
-I have recently begun to post a monthly update on my website, with a list of the fruits where the percentage of orlah fruits on the open market is greater than 0.5%, so should only be bought from a reputable source that does not sell orlah fruits (i.e. a place with a teudah) that should really help everyone avoid the orlah problem:
+I have recently begun to post a monthly update on my website, with a list of the fruits where the percentage of orlah fruits on the open market is greater than 0.5%.
+These fruits should only be bought from a reputable source that does not sell orlah fruits (i.e. a place with a teudah):

 Fruits to AVOID buying without a teudah: